deutschebank/fluxnova-docs-manual/content/get-started/archive/rpa/error-handling.md

 # Configuration

-To be able to properly react to failures of RPA bots, we recommend enabling the following properties in your Flowave engine instance (e.g. an instance of Flowave Run):
+To be able to properly react to failures of RPA bots, we recommend enabling the following properties in your Fluxnova engine instance (e.g. an instance of Fluxnova Run):

 * `skipOutputMappingOnCanceledActivities`: Enabling this flag will ensure that output mappings created for your service tasks will not be evaluated if the task is canceled.
 Since the failure of an RPA bot will cancel the service task through the RPA Bridge, this will ensure that your service tasks will be properly handled even if the RPA bot does not deliver expected output parameters on failure.
 * `enableExceptionsAfterUnhandledBpmnError`: Enabling this flag will lead to an exception after throwing uncaught BPMN errors from your service task.
 We will get to how to throw such an error in a minute.
 In general, we recommend catching all BPMN Errors that can be thrown in a process.
 Enabling this flag will lead to processes not ending unexpectedly but rather failing with exceptions that can be observed in system logs -- this can come in handy while developing the process.